CGCookie/blender-addon-updater/README.md

   - Default: None
   - Notes: Used for no purpose other than allowing a user to manually install an addon and its update.
 It should be very clear from this webpage where to get the download, and thus may not be a typical landing page.
   - **backup_current** Create a backup of the current code when performing an update or reversion.
+- **backup_ignore_patterns:** A setting to ignore certain files or folders when performing a backup prior to installing an update/target version
+  - Type: List of strings
+  - Default: None
+  - Notes: You can use wildcard patterns, see documentation for shutil.copytree `ignore` input paramter as this is where the list is passed into.

 *User preference defined (ie optional but good to expose to user)*